 Shopping tip: If you don't want to buy organic in the store, find a local farmer you trust, visit the farm to inspect conditions, and ask what they do to prevent and treat livestock diseases.

-Fact: That Thanksgiving turkey could be several years old.
+Fact: That Thanksgiving turkey might not be super fresh.

-Sustainable farmer Frank Reese of Good Shepherd Poultry Ranch recently testified at a congressional briefing on Capitol Hill, saying "no animal on earth suffers as much as the industrial turkey," aka the most common kind in your grocery store.
+Sustainable farmer Frank Reese of Good Shepherd Poultry Ranch testified at a congressional briefing on Capitol Hill in 2012, saying "no animal on earth suffers as much as the industrial turkey," aka the most common kind in your grocery store.
 Bred to grow unnaturally fast—20 to 40 pounds in just 12 to 19 weeks, these turkeys often suffer fractures because their massive frames stress their bones.
 Breathing problems, congestive heart failure, and other unpleasant ailments are common in turkey factory-farming, too.

 According to Reese, food manufacturers barely even make money off of cheap Thanksgiving turkeys, frozen holiday fare that could be up to 3 years old.
 "Thanksgiving is a giveaway," he said.
 "How they make their money is in fast food and value-added products like lunch meat, where they charge $16 to $20 a pound."